briandrum/codes.forchagrin.com/_chapters/chapter-1359-illicit-discharge-and-illegal-connection-control.md

 11. _(k)_ Owner/operator: Means any individual, association, organization,
-partnership, firm, corporation or other entity recognized by law and acting as either the owner or on the owner’s behalf.
+partnership, firm, corporation or other entity recognized by law and acting as either the owner or on the owner's behalf.

 12. _(l)_ Pollutant: Means anything that causes or contributes to pollution.
 Pollutants may include, but are not limited to, paints, varnishes, solvents, oil